Editing an entry

 A couple of edge cases worth noting:

-Everything you do here saves to the same markdown body — drag-reorder a paragraph, refresh the page, and the new order is still there.
+Everything you do here saves to the entry's body — drag-reorder a paragraph, refresh the page, and the new order is still there.